Just an Anchorage

 My dad was also a bush pilot and flew a Cessna 180.

-Our wrecking yard was right across from Merrill field and when the bush planes would take off, if I knew the pilot, I would run across 5th ave onto the tarmac and get in the plane for a ride right on the take-off and landing pad.
+Our wrecking yard was right across from Merrill field.
+When the bush planes would take off, if I knew the pilot, I would run across 5th ave onto the tarmac and get in the plane for a ride right on the take-off and landing pad.
 What a joyful memory.

 My God father was Jay Hammond.